aaossa/Computer-Security-Algorithms/README.md

 * **Ps and Qs** RSA keys generated with one critical weakness

-* **Elliptic Curve Private Key Recovery** Given the public parameters of an elliptic curve, recover the poorly chosen private key *INCOMPLETE*
+* **Elliptic Curve Private Key Recovery** Given the public parameters of an elliptic curve, recover the poorly chosen private key

+* **Monoalphabetic Cipher** Monoalphabetic ciphers leak information.
+Can you recover it?

 * **Factoring RSA With CRT Optimization** Recover a RSA private key when an optimization goes wrong